-Back To School Devotional: Day 1
+Back To School Soul Care: Day 1

 I always feel both afraid and excited when the calendar turns to August.
 August says school is coming.
 August shows me change in the trees.
 August holds hands with opportunity.